Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-Adding Feed Content To Your WordPress Posts
+Adding RSS Feeds To WordPress Posts

 WPeMatico